binary64/namjat/README.md

 * Next.js - used for Webpack and SSR
 * Ant Design - chose this instead of Material as Material looks a bit too much like Google.com
-* MobX - for global state management
 * JWT - to login faster than cookie method
-* Apollo - to manage connection to backend GraphQL server
+* Apollo - to manage connection to backend GraphQL server and local state
 * TypeScript - for superior IDE support

 Future